CFMTech/Jupytab/README.md

 ## Connect Tableau to your notebooks

+### Web Data Connector for data sources

 Connecting Tableau to your notebooks is simply done by copying the URL provided by Jupytab upon startup to the Tableau Web Data Connector:

 ![TableauStart](jupytab-server/docs/resources/TableauStart.png)

 You can now use the Tableau Web Data Connector screen and access your data sources through the Jupytab interface.

+### TabPy Connector to execute functions

+Connecting Tableau to your notebooks to execute code on the fly using the [External Connection Service](https://help.tableau.com/current/pro/desktop/en-us/r_connection_manage.htm).

+The address to use is the host where your Jupytab is running.
+The port is the one you configured in the config.ini file.

+Please take care to select the TabPy / External API and not RServe.

 ## Troubleshooting